Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Score-Driven Exponential Random Graphs

-We propose to apply the score-driven methodology to ERGMs, in order to allow any of the parameters $\theta_s$ in \eqref{eq:ergm_def} to have a stochastic evolution driven by the score of the static ERGM model, computed at different points in time.
-This approach results in a framework for the description of time-varying networks, more than in a single model, in very much the same way as ERGM is considered a modeling framework for static networks.
-We refer to such class of models as Score-Driven Exponential Random Graphs Models.
+We apply the score-driven methodology to ERGMs to allow any of the parameters $\theta_s$ in \eqref{eq:ergm_def} to have a stochastic evolution driven by the score of the static ERGM model, computed at different points in time.
+This approach results in a framework for describing temporal networks, more than in a single model, in the same way ERGM is considered a modeling framework for static networks.

-Conceptually, applying the score-driven approach is fairly straightforward.
+Conceptually, applying the score-driven approach is pretty straightforward.
 Given the observations $\graffe{\Yijt}_{t=1}^{T}$, we can apply the update rule in \eqref{eq:gasupdaterule} to all or some elements of $\theta$, each of which is associated with a network statistic in \eqref{eq:ergm_def}.
-In order to do this, we need to compute the derivative of the log-likelihood at every time step, i.e. for each adjacency matrix $\Y\et$.
+To do this, we need to compute the derivative of the log-likelihood at every time step, i.e., for each adjacency matrix $\Y\et$.
 For the general ERGM, the elements of the score take the form